Skip to main content

 max_resultsnumberNo10Results per page.
 Min: 1, Max: 50.

 cursorstringNonullCursor returned by a previous call.
 Omit (or pass null) for the first call.
+(Hard limit on the 1,000th page)

 * You should provide at least one of company or people — otherwise the search is unbounded and will be rejected.